UniMath/agda-unimath/tables/operations-propositions.md

 | [Exclusive sum](foundation.exclusive-sum.md)                | `exclusive-sum`   | `exclusive-sum-Prop`     |
 | [Coproduct](foundation-core.coproduct-types.md)             | `+`               | _N/A_                    |

-Note that for many operations in the second list, there is an equivalent operation on propositions in the first list.
+Note that for many operations in the second section, there is an equivalent operation on propositions in the first.
 In these cases, the operation from the first list is usually preferred.

 | Name                                                                   | Operator on types | Operator on propositions                     |
 | ---------------------------------------------------------------------- | ----------------- | -------------------------------------------- |